 When the arc is struck the distance between the end of the electrode and the work will determine the arc voltage and also affect the weld characteristic.
-As a guide the arc length for electrodes up to 3.2mm diameter should be around 1.6mm and for electrodes over 3.2mm it will be around 3mm.
+As a guide the arc length for electrodes up to 3.2mm diameter should be around 1.6mm and over 3.2mm around 3mm.